team3316/kassandra-2019/README.md

 ## Setup

-Kassandra is built using **Node.js**, and uses a **PostgreSQL** server as a database.
+Kassandra is built using **Node.js**, and uses a **PostgreSQL** server as its database.

 If you want to use a different SQL-based database you need to install the corresponding node module and configure Sequelize accordingly.

 ### Configuration

-Make a `.env` file at the root folder with the same fields as `template.env` and fill the fields according to your enviorment.
+Make a `.env` file at the root folder with the same fields as `template.env` and fill the fields according to your environment.

 ### Deployment